srguo-cmu/10708-project-22fa/README.md

 ***VAE***

-The VAE model was implemented in jupyter notebook and one can run the VAE following the scripts in the notebook.
+The VAE model was implemented in jupyter notebook and one can run the VAE by following the scripts in the notebook.